KirstChat/the-wee-norn-iron-box/TESTING.md

 View Box Branch:

-- This branch was created to test viewing the box items in the box app and also in the success toast when a user has successfully added an item to their box
+- This branch was used to test viewing the box items in the box app and also in the success toast when a user has successfully added an item to their box

 [Contents](#contents)